Lower Front Seams

 Aside from the (triangular and kite-shaped) lower front panels, the TNG jumpsuit pant legs were a basic, four-panel construction: right front, left front, right back, and left back.

-Naturally, there was a center back seam beneath the asymmetrical waist.
+Naturally, there was a center back seam beneath the asymmetrical waist – again easiest to see in auction photos.

-The outer leg seams were easiest to see in the show.
+The outer leg seams were easiest to see in the shows.

 The inseam was more difficult to spot (for obvious reasons), but nevertheless, it was there.